 We see a figure crouching behind America.
 Who is he?
 He is noticeably dressed differently to America and France.
 If we compare this figure to other Toile du Jouy, named ‘Dance des Noirs’, African slaves are depicted wearing trousers and no shirts.
 The man kneeling, wearing just trousers, behind the palm tree is no doubt an African slave.
 What is the kneeling black individual handing to America?
 Could it be the Treaty?

-Since European exploration began in 1492, black Africans were traded across the globe along the transatlantic trade networks, as described in my last blog post.
+Since European exploration began in 1492, black Africans were traded across the globe along the transatlantic trade networks, as described in my Embroidered Maps blog post.
 It is more than likely that an African slave like this worked on a plantation.
 He probably was not an enslaved servant working in a home, given the lack of appropriate livery or uniform.